Often in life, experience is the best teacher.

 What Is the Treatment for Asthma in Cats?

-- Bronchodilators: Inhalers used to dilate or open the airways.
+- Bronchodilators: Inhalers used to enlarge or open the airways.
 Using an aerosol chamber made for cats, like the one in the photo, helps administer the exact dose.
 It's truly a life saver.
 Watch this video to learn how to use it and ensure your cat is inhaling enough times to get the full dose.

-Ways to Reduce Asthma Attacks
+Tips to Reduce Asthma Attacks

 Even though there is no “cure” for asthma, cats can lead normal and active lives with proper management and supportive treatment.